AbdelrahmanAbdelmougeth/Titanic-Machine-Learning-from-Disaster-/README.md

 ## Project Description
 Building a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

+Prediction: Survival Prediction, the value of which is 0(if Passenger is dead) or 1(if survived).
+Survival feature values are provived alongside training dataset to map features to prediction target.

+Task is to output Survival predictions corresponding to Titanic test data, to evaluate how accurate is one trained machine learning model in matching test prediction labels to true labels.